 Proof of this?
 Popular video advertising medium Facebook counts a “view” if a user watches a piece of video content for 4 seconds.
-If brands are racking up metrics for such a short amount of time, it’s clear that short and sweet may truly be the best strategy.
+If brands are racking up metrics for such a short amount of time, it’s clear that short and sweet is the best strategy.

 Production schedules are your best friend

-Production schedules can sometimes be the “bad cop” in the bad cop-good cop scenario on a video set.
-Good cop wants to try new things, follow inspiration, and maybe take an extra 10 minutes for lunch break.
-Bad cop wants you to follow a set schedule, get the exact shots you need and wrap on time.
-You need bad cop.
+Production schedules can sometimes be deemed as the “bad cop” in the good cop, bad cop scenario on a video set.
+Good cop wants to try new things and follow inspiration.
+The bad cop wants you to adhere to a set schedule, get the exact shots you need, and wrap up on time.
+You need the bad cop.

 Why?
-Production schedules dictate the entire depth of a video piece – which shots you’ll need, the locations you’ll travel in order to achieve them and all other possible logistics in order to slam dunk your video project.
+Production schedules dictate the entire depth of a video piece including which shots you’ll need, the locations you’ll travel to order to achieve them, and all other possible logistics in order to nail your video project.

-Our team’s most recent commercial shoot was 14 hours and flew by in the blink of an eye.
+One of TVA’s commercial shoot lasted 14 hours and flew by in the blink of an eye.
 The final product?
 Just 30 seconds.